melikecolak/Dangerous-Object-Alarm-Project/README.md

-# Real Time Dangerous Object Detection and Alarm project
+# Real Time Dangerous Object Detection and Alarm with NVIDIA Jetson
 This project beeps when detects dangerous objects like gun.